 8) Software services

 ERP, business and other software types include a range of services that need to run continuously for the application to work.
 Competition from updates, antiviruses and other services subject to human error can lead to service halts and application downtime.
-A real-time solution that monitors and identifies these services and sends alerts in the event of error is crucial to keep critical software running.
+A real-time solution that monitors and identifies these services and sends alerts in the event of an error is crucial to keep critical software running.

 9) Database backup

 Database backup is one of your SQL server’s most important tasks since it ensures database recovery and minimizes data loss in the event of failure.
 In the following instances, however, database backup plans are inefficient and as a result, lower performance:

 - the backup synchronizes all database backups